gardener/controller-manager-library/README.md

 There are two basic usage modes for the controller manager:

 - explicitly configuring controller manager definitions
-- configuring and running a default controller manager basied on controller and/or webhook registrations provided by `init` functions.
+- configuring and running a default controller manager based on controller and/or webhook registrations provided by `init` functions.

 The controller manger itself is just a frame for embedded extension types.
-Tee implementatio of the extension does the actual work.
+The implementation of the extension does the actual work.
 So far, two extension types are available:
 - `controller` manages kubernetes controllers
 - `webhook` manages kubernetes admission webhooks.